 - I do not accept payments in any form to write about a company or a product.
 I don't do sponsorships, advertisements, or hidden advertisements in my newsletter, blog, or other properties - e.g. videos, Twitter, and so on.

 - I do not use affiliate links in anything I recommend.
 Affiliate links are a way to get a "kickback" when someone buys products recommended.
-Note that I am in the process of removing all affiliate links previously posted on this site across the ~100 articles and across all my YouTube videos.
-This is a lot of manual work.
-ETA to complete: 25 Aug 2022.
+Note that I removed all former affiliate links on this blog and my YouTube channel.
+Read more about how much I made and why I removed affiliate links on the blog that made $15K/year and third-party ads.

 - I do not hold individual stocks about any publicly traded company I write about or mention.